xot/ssst/README.md

 Given a set of posts or pages written in markdown, SSST generates the corresponding HTML files as well as any monthly archives, tag and category files.
 It also generates a home page summarising recent posts, a main archive file linking to all existing monthly archives, and an RSS feed containing a summary of the last few posts.

 Depending in the actual structure of the source tree, SSST mimics the directory structure typically used in WordPress hosted sites.
 This allows one to use SSST to create a static replacement for a site that was previously managed using WordPress, ensuring that any external links that point to a page remain functional.
-(At the moment this structure, where paths to posts look like `./yyyy/mm/dd`, is pretty much assumed by SSST.)
+(This structure, where paths to posts look like `./yyyy/mm/dd`, is assumed by SSST, and used to distinguish *posts* from *pages*.)

 The conversion is driven by `pandoc`, using template files (that can be changed to customise website layout).